Father’s Day (Titus 2:2)

 This one’s hard to translate.
 It’s a little bit like temperance, in that it means self-mastery, but it refers more to judgment and thinking.
 It’s about taking the right perspective, of developing wisdom.

 The way we think determines everything else in our lives.
-If you’ve ever talked to somebody who’s made really bad decisions in life, you find out that it all started with wrong patterns of thinking.
+If you’ve ever talked to somebody who’s made terrible decisions in life, you find out that it all started with wrong patterns of thinking.
 When we think negatively or wrongly, nobody can tell at first, but our thoughts ultimately determine our direction in life.
 That’s why Paul says in Romans 12:2, “Let God transform you into a new person by changing the way you think.”

 Do a check in this area.
 Ask how much you think cynically, how much you rationalize, how much you think negatively.
 You could ask yourself the opposite: how much you try to let your thoughts be shaped by Scripture, how often you try to catch negative thoughts and confront them.
 I find it easy to go down a cynical road myself.
 Evaluate yourself in this area.